aronweston/handbook/github-basics.md

 ### 5. Pushing

 After you have made your changes to the cloned repo, you want to push them to your remote repo, your GitHub account.
 This is achieved through the: `git push origin master` command.

-    *`origin` is shorthand for the URL of your default remote repo.
+* `origin` is shorthand for the URL of your default remote repo.
 This can be many different URLs depending on the project.
 The origin can be set and unset.

 * `master` refers to the central `branch` of your repository.
 Branches are exactly what they sound like.
 Separate arms of the same tree of code that *branch* out and try new ideas.
 This is often used for feature testing.
 When you're happy with the finished product, you then `merge` this branch back with the `master` branch.

 Bear in mind, as of writing this, Github has moved to rename the default branch from `master` to `main` to remove unnecessary references to slavery for a more inclusive approach.

 ### 6. Pull request

 As your local and remote repos are up-to-date on all your changes.
 It's time to see if the OG repo owner wants your code.

-push your new repo code back to the original forked repo.